empsp/xmlslurper/README.md

 	};

 	SlurpNode cast = xmlSlurper.getNodes().node("**").node("Movie").node("Cast");
-	cast.findAll((movie, cast) -> movies.addLast(movie), null);
+	cast.findAll((movie, cast) -> movies.addLast(movie), (movie, cast) -> movies.removeLast());
 	cast.node("*").findAll(null, castListener);
 	xmlSlurper.parse(new FileInputStream("samplefile.xml"));
 	```

-	For franchises movies which are 1 level deeper in the tree that the rest of the movie nodes we need to broader the search scope with descendants (`**`) marking.
+	For franchises movies, which are one level deeper in the tree that the rest of the movie nodes, we need to broader the search scope with descendants (`**`) marking.
 Also benefiting from the fact that the parsing is sequential, we can utilise `Deque` to easily gain information regarding the movies current cast belongs to.
-As with the previous example, we're excluding end node events on cast nodes and start node events on children of the cast nodes.
+As with the previous example, we're excluding start node events on children nodes of the cast nodes, however this time, we're ensuring no overflowing occurs on the `Deque` in case of processing of very large xml files.

 	The following table provides a list of all triggered events on 'castListener' in order:

 	Event Id | Data available
 	--- | ---